madrury/mtg-draftbot/README.md

 We have provided utilities for generating default archetype weights, see below.

-Given a single drafter considering a single pick from some number of available cards, the preference of the drafter for each card is computed as a two stage process.
+Given a single drafter considering a single pick from some number of available cards, the preference of the drafter for each available card is computed as a two stage process.
 First, the preference of the drafter for each *archetype* is computed.
 These archetype preferences are based on the cards chosen by the drafter in precious picks from the draft.
 Each currently held card contributes its archetype weight additively to the drafter's current preferences for each archetype.
 As a static rule, this is simply a matrix product:

 ```
 drafter_archetype_preferences = current_cards_held @ card_archetype_weights